aboros/butabot-agent/README.md

 - **BashOutput**, **KillBash** - Process management
 - **Task**, **TodoWrite**, **NotebookEdit**, **ExitPlanMode** - Other development tools

-**Note**: The agent's working directory is restricted to `/app/agent/workspace`.
-Mount your Drupal site folders in `docker-compose.yml` to give the agent access to your Drupal codebase.
+**Note**: The agent's working directory is restricted to `/app/data`.
+Mount your Drupal site folders (or any folders) in `docker-compose.yml` to give the agent access.
+You can mount folders from anywhere on the host.
 To enable Bash or other tools, modify `bot/claude_client.py` and update the `disallowed_tools` list.

 ## Drupal Development Setup